Kalph/Jui-quick-sample/README.md

 # Jui-quick-sample
-use jui framework by All necessary installations have been completed. now use jui framework quickly
+use jui framework by All necessary installations have been completed. <br>
+now use jui framework quickly